TeamHG-Memex/autologin/README.rst

 - ``splash_url`` (optional): if set, `Splash <http://splash.readthedocs.org>`_
   will be used to make all requests.
 Use it if your cawler also uses splash and the session is tied to IP and User-Agent, or for Tor sites.
+- ``extra_js`` (optional, experimental)
+  is a string with an extra JS script that should be executed on the login page before making a POST request.
+For example, it can be used to accept cookie use.
+It is supported only when ``splash_url`` is also given.
 - ``settings`` (optional) - a dictionary with Scrapy settings to override.
   Use it e.g. to set a custom User-Agent with scrapy ``USER_AGENT`` option.